lbliii/lbeezr/content/post/how-to-become-a-technical-writer.md

 title: How to Become a Technical Writer Pt.
 1
 hero: "/images/how-to-become-a-technical-writer/how-to-part-1.png"
 weight:
-description: Learn how to become a technical writer for startup companies and become familiar with industry-leading content tools.
+description: Learn how to break into technical writing for startups and get a job as a technical writer fast.
 ---

 This is a guide on how to become a technical writer (TW) in the software industry.
 Anyone can do it.
 By following this guide, I believe you could be ready to interview for a TW position within 6 months --- less, if you put in the time.